Atom Finance Review

-If you want to get really deep into modeling, you can also edit detailed fundamentals – for example, revenue, year-over-year growth percentage, and even tax rate, among around a dozen other metrics.
+If you want to get really deep into building your own financial models, you can also edit detailed fundamentals – for example, revenue, year-over-year growth percentage, and even tax rate, among around a dozen other metrics.
 Any model you create can be named and saved for future reference, which allows you to adjust expectations as new data comes in.

 You can follow any number of stocks or market sectors and Atom Finance will automatically curate a news feed for you.

-Surprisingly, Atom Finance doesn’t have many stories from the biggest names in the stock news world – platforms like Benzinga, MarketWatch, and Bloomberg.
+Surprisingly, Atom Finance doesn’t have many stories from the biggest names in the stock news world – outlets like Benzinga, MarketWatch, and Bloomberg.
 Instead, many of the stories are from Reuters or from Atom Finance’s own press team.
-This is unfortunate since you don’t get quite as wide a view of the market as many comparable stock news platforms offer.
+This is unfortunate since you don’t get as wide a view of the market as what many comparable stock news platforms offer.
 It’s also not uncommon to have more than an hour pass between stories, even if you follow market leaders like Amazon and Apple.

-Atom Finance also has a feature it calls “X-ray,” which is essentially a financial research search engine.
+Atom Finance has a feature it calls “X-ray,” which is essentially a financial research search engine.
 It lets you search for mentions of companies and/or keywords across news articles, earnings call transcripts, and SEC filings.
 This can be helpful if you want to dig a little deeper into a company or its competition.

 Atom Finance lets you directly compare two or more companies.
-We were excited to review this feature although it ended up being a little disappointing.
+We were initially excited to review this feature, but it ended up being a little disappointing.
 The results are output into a table rather than displayed in a graphical form.
 You can look at a variety of fundamental metrics such as price-to-earnings ratio, revenue growth, and EBITDA, but the list of factors to compare is far from exhaustive.